elephantscale/es-training-new/cassandra/slides/Cassandra_Admin_1.md

      - Easy install

-     - No need for ‘root / admin’ privileges
+     - No need for 'root / admin' privileges

  * RPM